Mărțișor – March 1, 2027

-Mărțișor is celebrated on March 1 in Romania and other territories where Romanians live.
-The holiday celebrates the end of the dreary winter months and the beginning of spring.
+Mărțișor is celebrated on March 1 in Romania and other territories where Romanians live, marking the end of winter and the joyous beginning of spring.
+This beloved tradition involves exchanging small red and white charms, symbolizing health, good fortune, and renewal for the coming season.
+Embrace the folklore, share the charms, and welcome the warmth.

 History of Mărțișor